davidrfernande/42-piscine/README.md

-This are the updated exercises I delivered in my piscine.
+These are the updated exercises I delivered in my piscine.